tnev/objective-c-style-guide/README.md

 ## Case Statements

-Braces are not required for case statements, unless enforced by the complier.
+Braces are not required for case statements, unless enforced by the compiler.
 When a case contains more than one line, braces should be added.

 ```objc